On the detection and precise localisation of merging black holes events through strong gravitational lensing: Introduction

-In particular, we perform a population study and a full multidimensional Bayesian modelling of time-delays and magnifications, including also our prior expectation for the galaxy stellar mass content.
+In particular, we perform a population study and a full multidimensional Bayesian modelling of time-delays and magnifications, including also our prior expectation for the galaxy's stellar mass content.
 In addition, we perform the full electromagnetic modelling and consider the degeneracies that arise from this.
-Furthermore, we analyse a substantial number of lenses inside the footprint to estimate performance.
-We focus on using Euclid for the imaging, and restrict to events in Euclid fields, although with a ground-based telescope like Subaru/HSC\footnote{\url{https://www.naoj.org/Projects/HSC/}}, there are still good options if the source is not in the Euclid footprint.
-Additionally, the \SI{\sim40}{\percent} footprint of Euclid might be supplemented with the \SI{17500}{\deg^2} footprint of the also upcoming Chinese Space Station Telescope \citep{gongCosmologyChineseSpace2019}.
+Furthermore, we analyse a substantial number of simulated lenses inside the footprint to estimate performance.
+We focus on using \textit{Euclid}-like imaging, and we will in practice thus restrict to events in \textit{Euclid} fields, although with a ground-based telescope like Subaru/HSC\footnote{\url{https://www.naoj.org/Projects/HSC/}}or Rubin/LSST\footnote{\url{https://rubinobservatory.org/}}, there are still good options if the source is not in the \textit{Euclid} footprint.
+Additionally, the \SI{\sim40}{\percent} footprint of \textit{Euclid} might be supplemented with the \SI{17500}{\deg^2} footprint of the also upcoming Chinese Space Station Telescope \citep{gongCosmologyChineseSpace2019}.

 To test the framework, in \cref{sec:simulations}, realistic simulations of lensed gravitational waves and lens systems are set up.
 The results and realisations of these simulations are shown in \cref{sec:samplegen}.
 In \cref{sec:gwloc}, we work out a procedure for the identification and localisation of lensed GWs, and apply it on a set of simulated lenses to test what accuracies we might achieve in practice.
-We discuss potential applications in \cref{sec:scientificapplications}.
 In \cref{sec:discussion}, we summarise and discuss our findings.